MrHuggs/Poinsot/Verification/Verification.md

 The plot "Free Precession wo Adjustment.png" has the same initial conditions, but has the energy normalization turned off.
 You can see that the magnitude of the angular velocity is slowly decreasing, but the periods are about the same.
+(This was done with a much larget step size.)

 The paper Dzhanibekov Effect.pdf contains a simulation of an object with: